faasm/experiment-base/README.md

 **Important: VM scale sets are EXPENSIVE.
 Make sure you delete the cluster once you are done with it.**

-We provide a set of convenient scripts to manage virtual machine (VM) clusters.
+We provide a set of convenience scripts to manage virtual machine (VM) clusters.
 You can may inspect the [source code]( https://github.com/faasm/experiment-base/blob/master/az-vm/az_vms.sh).
 You will have to modify the sources if you want to change the VM type.